04/14/2014 - 10:35 AM

 Every season we ask our Twitter followers who they think will score during the SCSU men’s hockey games.
 This season we’ve added a new twist to our “Picks to Click” segment.

 We encourage fans to follow KVSC Hockey on Twitter and play along each game that we cover.
-The rules are simple and it’s for bragging rights to find out who the real ‘expert(s)’ might be at the end of the hockey season.
+The rules are simple, for bragging rights, to find out who the real ‘expert(s)’ might be at the end of the hockey season.